-A court interpreter is a member of a legal interpretation service.
-Communication in courtroom proceedings may be very complex.
-That is why it is important to use an interpreter to ensure that the person fully understands what is being said.
+The court interpreter is a central piece of the courtroom proceedings.
+Communication may be very complex.
+Therefore it is important to employ a court interpreter to ensure that the person fully understands what is being said.

 Why Are Court Interpreters So Important?

-Court interpreter work with Limited-English-proficient (LEP), deaf, or hard of hearing persons.
+The court interpreter (who can also be called a legal interpreter works with Limited-English-proficient (LEP), deaf, or hard of hearing persons.
 It could be witnesses and defendants in criminal courts or witnesses and litigants in civil and family courts.

 How Do Court Interpreters Become Certified?

-Court Interpreters can earn a State Certification and a Federal Certification.
+Court Interpreters earn a State Certification and/or a Federal Certification.

 The State certification allows them to practice interpretation in particular State's Court only.
 The exams depend on each State's rules but are usually composed of written and oral examination and the interpreter has to affirm compliance with the Code of Conduct of the State's Court.